Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 ## Have questions or need help?

-To read the docs and explore features, please visit our [Wiki](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/wiki).
+To get started and explore features, please visit our [Wiki](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/wiki).
-Please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues) and we'll help you as quickly as we can.
+Please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues) if the Wiki does not answer your questions, if you have found a bug, if you have a feature request or any other type of inquery regading this visual.

 ## Features